NameMC/BASIC-SNIPING-GUIDE/README.md

 As described throughout this guide, snipers have many advantages when used in comparison to traditional hand-sniping.
 It may be complicated or daunting at first, but after a few weeks or months it becomes a lot easier to understand.
 Don't hesitate to reach out to other server members in sniping servers, some may be willing to help you.
 If you don't want to commit yourself to serious sniping, there is no urgency to do so.
 You can continue hand-sniping, however, it will likely yield less results than using an automated bot.

+Also a note when sniping: *Expect* failure.
+Your chances of success after just starting to snipe are extremely low.
+Also take into mind that if 100 people are trying for a name only 1 will walk out with it, 99 will leave unsuccessful.
+Don't be disappointed if you miss a snipe; there are always more coming ahead, you will eventually get a name you like!

+Always be open to improving your delay and other factors which influence the results.
+Don't just blame the sniper (any sniper can get a good name if you have the right tools and mindset!)
+There are changes you can make to improve at sniping.
+The best and most affordable way to increase your chances of success is by using a VPS service to host multiple accounts.
+Most VPS services include a free trial; [my guide](https://github.com/NameMC/MULTIPLE-ACCOUNT-SNIPING) on VPS sniping covers this.
+The only thing which costs money is supplying more accounts; that's all.

 Lastly, I hope you have an amazing time sniping and wish you luck along your journey!